 Attraction: World tallest free-standing mountain at 5895M asl, The three peaks (Mawenzi, Shira and Kibo), The Snow, Five distinct climate zones.
 Cultivation, Forest, Heather-Moorland, Alpine Desert and Summit climate zones

 Tour Guides Language: English, Spanish, French, German, Italian,

 Packing list: Camera set with enough zoom etc.

 Extra info: Provide Porters and Cookers to accompany you while on the mountain.

 The 7 Day Kilimanjaro Climb Shira Route start from the west of Kilimanjaro and encompasses the shira plateaus enroute.
-From the forest and moorland to the Shira volcanic caldera , guests will explore the fascinating rock formations of the plateau and then traversing down to the southern ice fields of Kibo.
-Shira route give flexibility to enjoy the magnificent mountain scenery view that extends from the volcanic summit to the vast African plains.
+From the forest and moorland to the Shira volcanic caldera , guests will explore the fascinating rock formations of the plateau and then traverse down to the southern ice fields of Kibo.
+Shira route gives the flexibility to enjoy the magnificent mountain scenery view that extends from the volcanic summit to the vast African plains.

 Day 0.
 Arrival at the Kilimanjaro International Airport

 Arrive at the Kilimanjaro International Airport.
 You will be met at the airport and transferred to the Hotel in Arusha for your overnight.

 Day 1.
 Arusha 915 m/3,000 ft to Shira Gate